zulip/zulip/docs/contributing/suggesting-features.md

      help](https://chat.zulip.org/#narrow/stream/31-production-help) for suggestions
      related to self-hosting Zulip.
 3. **[Start a new topic](https://zulip.com/help/starting-a-new-topic)** for
-   discussing your suggestions, using a brief summary of the proposal as the name of the topic.
+   discussing your suggestions, using a brief summary of your idea as the name of the topic.

 If you aren't sure where to post or how to name your topic, don't worry!